Skip to content

 And when you imagine a different job — a genuinely different role, different company, different environment — you feel something.
 A flicker of something that isn't present when you imagine the future version of this one.

-Where it gets complicated.
+Yes.
+And this is where it gets complicated.

 So the question isn't always either/or.
 Sometimes it's which came first.
 And that changes the answer.

 If you're burnt out and the job itself is actually okay, then making a major career decision from a depleted state is dangerous.
 Burnt out people make different decisions than rested people.
 Quitting a job you'd actually be fine in — once you've recovered — is a mistake that's hard to undo.
+It's the difference between the building being on fire and the building being fine but you being too exhausted to see it clearly.

 When you imagine the job without the burnout — rested, recovered, with energy to bring to it — does it still seem like the wrong place for you?
 Or does it seem tolerable, even occasionally good?